 · It’s super simple and you’ll make it very fast too.
 First, you need to roast the sweet potato with olive oil, salt and pepper for about 15-20 minutes at 425ºF.

 · Meanwhile, sauté the veggies that are not already cooked.
 Set aside.

-· Beat the eggs in a bowl, and then add almond milk and the seasonings.
+· Beat the eggs in a bowl, and then add almond milk and the seasoning (for extra flavors).

 · Pour the egg mixture in the skillet where you sauté the veggies and add roasted sweet potato.

 · Bring to the oven and bake for about 10-15 minutes or until it’s cooked through.